urwahnawaz/BrainIntegrativeHub/README.md

 ## Data collection

 Both processed bulk and single-nucleus RNA-seq human brain transcriptomic datasets were retrieved from their respective portals as highlighted in Table 1.
-As the metadata annotation was heterogeneous across the datasets, rigorous harmonization was performed.
-For each dataset, columns specifying Age Intervals, Regions, Diagnosis and Period were also added.

 | Dataset   | Description | n | Original file |
 | ------------- | ------------- | ------------- | ------------- |